 Summary: Brief overview of the ancient Vedic Healthcare System known as Ayurveda.
-Covering the emphasis Ayurveda places on prevention, health promoting advice, disease and diagnostic techniques, and how we can best apply this ancient science to promote wellness.
+Covering the emphasis Ayurveda places on prevention.
+Plus health promoting advice, disease and diagnostic techniques, and how we can best apply this ancient science to promote wellness.

 ‘Ayurveda’ is made up of two words.
 ‘Ayur’ means life and health, ‘Veda’ means knowledge or ‘science’.
 So, Ayurveda is the ‘Knowledge of Life’.